Aiden2207/aoc2022/README.md

 # Aoc 2022
 My solution to the advent of code challenges.
 It'll probably all be in rust.
+Some solutions might need tweaking to get working outside of windows, as line endings aren't always handled portably.

 ## License